nuxtus/website/client/docs/using-nuxtus.md

 </script>
 ```

-Once created you can edit the generated `.vue` files to customise the data retrieved.
+Once created you can edit the generated `.vue` files to customise the data retrieved using [nuxt-directus](https://nuxt-directus.netlify.app/) such as [filters](https://nuxt-directus.netlify.app/usage/useDirectusItems).

+[Tailwind CSS](https://tailwindcss.com) is pre-installed so you can start styling pages straight out of the box.